Research.

 Fieldsite: Silicon Valley, San Francisco Bay Area, CA

-Research interests: Science and Technology Studies (STS), economic anthropology, anthropology of finance, anthropology of capitalism, corporations, feminist studies of capitalism.
+Research interests: economic anthropology, anthropology of finance, corporations, feminist studies of capitalism, science and technology studies (STS).

 In the heart of Silicon Valley – Photo of Eichler homes, taken during fieldwork in 2023